MinnowBoard-org/website/elements/tuto-reader/tutorials/Turbot-blink/docs/Turbot-blink.md

 With the basics in hand of accessing the board's GPIO interface through the filesystem, you can go on to create something more complex.
-Here's another bash script to convert words (alpha-numeric characters only) on the commandline into morse code displayed with the D2 LED:
+Here's another bash script to convert words (alpha-numeric characters only) on the command line into Morse Code displayed with the D2 LED:

 ``` bash
 cat << 'EOF' > morse.sh